paulhalla/github-twitter-elt/README.md

 ## Data Orchestration
 This directory is the main directory of the project.
 It houses all the airflow dags and the dbt projects.

-# DAGS
+# DAGs

-We created three dags for our pipeline namely:
+We created three DAGs for our pipeline namely:

 - **extract_tweets**: